arielweinberger/user-crud/README.md

   - Base64 storage in the database is an okay option if we limit the avatars to a sensible size.
 However, these are quite long.
 Same replication challenges as #1 are present, although there are plenty of common tools that help with read replicas for databases.
 Still, very expensive.
   - An external reliable avatar service service such as Gravatar.
 The downside is, it requires integration (minor) and requires users to sign up to an external service (major).

 - **Project structure:** I tried to minimize over-engineering, but at the same time demonstrate the structure of a Node.js application that is comfortable to built upon and scale.
-At the beginning I was considering using the Controller/Service pattern to achieve a nice abstraction between the API layer and the business logic, but figured it will be an overkill.
-If I go for this approach, I would choose a framework such as NestJS (based on Express) which makes this a lot easier to build/maintain and especially easier to test.
+This resembles of the Controller/Service pattern.
+There are API handlers which only deal with HTTP request handling, and the service which perform the heavy business logic.
+I would consider choosing a framework such as NestJS (based on Express) which makes this a lot easier to build/maintain and especially easier to test.

 - **Persistence:** I chose to go for MongoDB with Mongoose, just because it's simple to get started.
 The implementation is easy.
 A good alternative would be any relational database with TypeORM.